diefenbach/django-lfs/docs/user/concepts/criteria.rst

 Overview
 ========

-Criteria are a central concept and used on several locations of LFS in order to restrict respectively display information dependent on different contexts.
+Criteria are a central concept of LFS and are used on several places in order to restrict or display information on base of the current situation.
+For
+example: which products are in the cart or in which country are these products about to be delivered.
+Criteria have a value and an operator, which are the base whether the criteria is true or false.
+This is described in more detail in the section ``Criteria`` below.

-At the moment criteria are used within:
+Criteria are used within:

 * Payment methods